XiaoLiSean/XiaoLiSean.github.io/_pages/about.md

   - /about.html
 ---

-I'm a forthcoming Ph.D. student at the University of Michigan - Ann Arbor.
-My research interests include but not limited to learning, control and optimization.
-I'm specifically focusing on integrating modeling with data-driven methods to resolve robust and safety problems that emerged on the autonomous agents' applications. [[CV](http://XiaoLiSean.github.io/files/resume.pdf)]
+I'm a prospective Ph.D. student affiliated with the Aerospace Department, at the University of Michigan - Ann Arbor.
+I'm fortunate to have Professor [Anouck Girard](https://vodca.engin.umich.edu/) and Professor [Ilya Kolmanovsky](https://sites.google.com/a/umich.edu/kolmanovsky/) as my advisors.
+My research interests include, but not limited to, learning, control, and optimization.
+I'm specifically focusing on integrating modeling with data-driven methods to resolve robust and safety problems that emerged in autonomous agents' applications. [[CV](http://XiaoLiSean.github.io/files/resume.pdf)]

 Education
 ======